TN, US · AI law tracker

 What is HB1246?

-Tennessee's HB1246, as introduced, mandates the Office of the Attorney General and Reporter to compile and submit a report [1].
-This report will detail investigations into Tennessee Consumer Protection Act of 1977 violations where artificial intelligence was used in unfair or deceptive practices between January 1, 2024, and December 31, 2025 [1].
-The submission is required by July 1, 2026 [2].
+Tennessee HB1246 requires the state's Office of the Attorney General and Reporter to compile and submit a report to legislative committees [1].
+This report must detail the number of investigations into violations of the Tennessee Consumer Protection Act of 1977 where artificial intelligence was used to facilitate unfair or deceptive acts or practices between January 1, 2024, and December 31, 2025.
+The submission deadline for this report is July 1, 2026 [2].
 Primary source →

 Why does HB1246 matter?